octue/workflows/README.md

 ### Deploying a Cloud Run Octue service
 This workflow builds and deploys a revision of a dockerised Octue service to Google Cloud Run, storing the image in Google Cloud Artifact Registry.
 A Google Pub/Sub push subscription is created for the revision and, if given, it's registered with a service registry.
+The Dockerfile can be located locally or at a URL.

 **Example usage**